duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 However, we see that all aspects of the system have seen improvements, not just raw query performance!
 DuckDB focuses on the entire data analysis workflow, not just aggregate or join performance.
-CSV parsing has seen significant gains, import and export have improved significantly, and Window functions have improved the most of all.
+CSV parsing has seen significant gains, import and export have improved significantly, and window functions have improved the most of all.

 What was the slight regression from December 2022 to June 2023?
 Window functions received additional capabilities and experienced a slight performance degradation in the process.